-As required under Brazilian law, the Company has submitted to the DNPM Final Exploration Reports in respect of three licenses that have reached the end of their term.
-There is a risk that the DNPM will not approve one or all of the Company's Final Exploration Reports.
-This occurs where the DNPM determines that the exploration work undertaken was insufficient or there were technical deficiencies in the Final Exploration Report.
+As required under Brazilian law, the Company has submitted to the Departamento Nacional de Produção Mineral ("DNPM") final exploration reports in respect of three licenses that have reached the end of their term.
+These three licenses account for the majority of the area where drilling has occurred at the Trairão Project.
+There is a risk that the DNPM will not approve one or all of the Company's final exploration reports.
+This occurs where the DNPM determines that the exploration work undertaken was insufficient or there were technical deficiencies in the final exploration report.
 If this negative determination is made by the DNPM, there is no guarantee that the Company will initiate or win an appeal with the DNPM and/or the courts in Brazil.
 If the Company does not appeal a negative decision by the DNPM or loses any such appeal, the Company will lose title to those license areas that were not approved by the DNPM.

-It is also unknown when the Company will receive a decision from the DNPM on the Final Exploration Reports.
-There is a risk that this process will take a lengthy period of time (the DNPM has been known to take up to three years to make a determination in respect of a Final Exploration Report) leaving uncertainty for the Company throughout this period of time.
+It is also unknown when the Company will receive a decision from the DNPM on the final exploration reports.
+There is a risk that this process will take a lengthy period of time (the DNPM has been known to take up to three years to make a determination in respect of a final exploration report) leaving uncertainty for the Company throughout this period of time.